Dallas County Courthouse (Texas)

-In 1904, the famed prohibition activist Carrie Nation gave a fiery lecture inside one of the courthouse’s courtrooms.
+In 1904, the famed prohibition activist Carrie Nation gave a fiery lecture on temperance inside one of the courtrooms, attracting a crowd that overflowed into the hallways.

 In 1910, the courthouse was the site of the lynching of Allen Brooks.
 President John F. Kennedy's motorcade passed the courthouse minutes before his assassination on November 22, 1963.

-The building's signature clock tower stood at 123 feet tall and featured a two-ton bell.
+The building's signature clock tower was 123 feet tall and featured a two-ton bell.
 In 1919, it was removed because it was structurally unstable.
-The void where the clock tower was would remain for nearly a century until it was rebuilt as part of a major renovation project in 2007.
+The void where the tower was would remain for nearly a century until it was rebuilt as part of a major renovation project in 2007.

 In 1935, Sarah T. Hughes was sworn in as the first female judge in Texas.

 In 1966, the courthouse was replaced by a newer building nearby.
 On December 12, 1976, it was added to the National Register of Historic Places.
 In 2005-2007 the building was renovated.